Lenard-Code/FindingAchilles/README.md

 </div>

 ## Description
-FindingAchilles is a Python-based tool designed to identify Common Vulnerabilities and Exposures (CVEs) for specified software and versions by querying various databases and sources.
+FindingAchilles is a Python-based Red/Blue Team tool designed to identify Common Vulnerabilities and Exposures (CVEs) for specified software and versions by querying various databases and sources.
+This was created based off the [ThreatTracer](https://github.com/anmolksachan/ThreatTracer/blob/main/threattracer.py) by [anmolksachan](https://github.com/anmolksachan) project but modified to handle a JSON input file.
+Further additions and modifications will continue to happen.

 ## Requirements
 Python 3.x<br/>